Kong/docs.konghq.com/app/_src/gateway/kong-manager/workspaces.md

 ```
 HTTP 204 No Content
 ```
+{% endif_version %}
 {% endnavtab %}
 {% navtab Portal CLI %}
+{% if_version lte:3.4.x %}
+1. Delete all Dev Portal files associated with the workspace:
+    ```sh
+    portal wipe WORKSPACE_NAME
+    ```
+2. Turn off the Dev Portal for the workspace:
+    ```sh
+    portal disable WORKSPACE_NAME
+    ```
+3. Delete each role from the workspace.
+You can't complete this step using the Portal CLI, so switch to either the *Kong Manager* or *Admin API* tab and complete step 3.

+4. Delete the workspace.
+You can't complete this step using the Portal CLI, so switch to either the *Kong Manager* or *Admin API* tab and complete step 4.
+{% endif_version %}
+{% if_version gte:3.5.x %}
 1. Delete all Dev Portal files associated with the workspace:

     ```sh